modjs-org/modjs/README.md

 `npm run build:icons`
 `npm run build:core`

+### To start the documentation site, run the following scipt from the project's root dir:

+`npm run start:docs`

 ### To start core package in cypress, run the following scipt from the project's root dir:

 `npm run test:core`